damianengineer/windsurf-ais/README.md

 ---

 ## Contact & Contribution
-For questions or contributions, please use Windsurf IDE’s collaboration features or contact the project maintainer.
+For questions or contributions, please use [Windsurf IDE](https://windsurf.com/)'s collaboration features or contact the project maintainer.